How to merge items with your catalog

 Where you replace:

 You can now upload your update data (JSON file) in the body of the request.
-For example, the following payload illustrates how you could replace metadata on existing catalog items:
+For example, the following payload illustrates how you could replace metadata on existing commerce items:

 Payload example